-Oct.
-2024: DC and I organized a minisymposium and a miniposterium at SIAM MDS24.
-The mini-symposium (MS5, Monday 9:00--10:40 am @ 218) is focused on Scientific Machine Learning for Inference and Control of High-dimensional Systems.
-The miniposterium (Monday, 4:30 PM - 6:00 PM @ Grand Ballroom A-B) focused on derivative-informed operator learning for large-scale uncertainty quantification and optimization.
+October 2024: DC and I organized a minisymposium and a miniposterium at SIAM MDS24.
+The mini-symposium (MS5, Monday 9:00--10:40 am @ 218) focuses on Scientific Machine Learning for Inference and Control of High-Dimensional Systems.
+The miniposterium (Monday, 4:30 PM - 6:00 PM @ Grand Ballroom A-B) focused on Derivative-Informed Operator Learning.

 Dec.
 2023: I gave an Oden Institute Seminar talk on Dec.
 12. I presented ongoing work on efficient geometric MCMC enabled by derivative-informed neural operators.
 The paper is available on arXiv. [preprint]

 Nov.
 2023: I gave a talk at the SIAM TX-LA regional meeting in MS29.
-I presented ongoing work on efficient geometric MCMC for PDE-constrained Bayesian inversion enabled by neural operators with parametric derivative training (DINO).
+I presented ongoing work on efficient geometric MCMC for PDE-constrained Bayesian inversion enabled by neural operators with parametric derivative training.
 The paper is available on arXiv. [preprint]

 Nov.
 2023: The members of OPTIMUS and M2dt (Bassel, DC, and I) organized an MS at SIAM TX-LA titled "Mathematical and Computational Foundations of Predictive Digital Twins" (MS 33).
 We invited speakers from the research areas of model reduction, optimal control, and scientific machine learning to participate in our MS. The MS also included excellent talks on oceanic, biological, and robotic systems.